Learning 3D-Gaussian Simulators from RGB Videos: Related work

-\paragraph{Analytical particle simulators as physical prior} Our work differs in purpose from applications which use Gaussian Splatting particles and analytical PBS as physical prior (e.g. of the shelf differentiable MPM simulator) to accomplish a series of tasks such as tracking \cite{luiten2023dynamic, keetha_splatam_nodate, zhang2024tracking,abou-chakra_physically_2024}, dynamic scene reconstruction \cite{wu2024_4Dsplatting, huang_sc-gs_nodate, yu_cogs_2023} or animation \cite{xie2023physgaussian, zhang_physdreamer_2024, lin_omniphysgs_2025}.
-While those models can be extended to do parameter estimation via the differentiable nature of simulators \cite{abou-chakra_physically_2024} they do not fit the generalization of our problem setting.
+\paragraph{Analytical particle simulators as physical prior.} Our work differs in purpose from applications which use Gaussian Splatting particles and analytical PBS as physical prior (e.g. off-the-shelf differentiable MPM simulator) to accomplish a series of tasks such as tracking \citep{luiten2023dynamic, keetha_splatam_nodate, zhang2024tracking,abou-chakra_physically_2024}, dynamic scene reconstruction \citep{wu2024_4Dsplatting, huang_sc-gs_nodate, yu_cogs_2023}), or animation \citep{xie2023physgaussian, zhang_physdreamer_2024, lin_omniphysgs_2025}.
+While analytical PBS can be used for parameter identification \citep{abou-chakra_physically_2024}, they are tailored to specific simulation scenarios.
+For a detailed comparison, refer to the supplementary material (see \cref{sec:comparison_phys}).